-This article explores some basic charitable gifting techniques and how those techniques can be employed in a sophisticated manner to help get the biggest bang for your buck.
+As this issue is devoted, in part, to the issue of philanthropy, I thought it prudent to review some basic charitable gifting techniques and how those techniques can be employed in a strategic manner aiming to help get the biggest bang for your buck.

 When we make a simple gift in cash or by check, we get an income tax deduction for the amount of the gift.
 Generally, if you itemize your deductions, you may deduct up to 50 percent of your adjusted gross income.